-Virgin America will be the latest airline brand to disappear
+Virgin America the latest airline brand to disappear

 Dallas — After months of teasing, Alaska Airlines has bad news for loyal customers of Virgin America — their airline’s name is being dumped.